William Tucker (settler): Epilogue

-Returning to his ship in the harbour, Kelly took revenge, by his account killing some Māori, destroying canoes, and firing ‘the beautiful City of Otago’, a harbourside settlement, probably on Te Rauone beach near modern Otakou.
+Returning to his ship in the harbour, Kelly took revenge, by his account killing some Māori, destroying canoes, and firing ‘the beautiful City of Otago’, a harbourside settlement, probably on Te Rauone beach near modern Ōtākou.

 Tucker has been remembered for stealing the head and inaugurating the controversial trade.
 It was banned in New South Wales in 1831, but continued anyway.
 Ten were sold by a single Māori vendor later in the 1830s, apparently at Otago.
 The theft inspired Shena Mackay's 1993 novel Dunedin reflecting his role as a minor legend.

 However, the Creed manuscript, written by the Reverend Charles Creed in the 1840s recording the information of two Maori informants and discovered in 2003, shows Tucker in a new light.
 His theft was not responsible for the war in the south; he was generally liked by Māori and welcomed as a settler.
 In fact, he was the first European to settle in what is now the city of Dunedin, as distinct from sojourning, jumping ship or being held as a captive.
 While his inauguration of the trade in heads has been condemned even by his own countrymen, since that time his fostering of the trade in tiki has revealed him as an enterprising art dealer, in fact New Zealand's first.